martin-majlis/Wikipedia-API/README.rst

 	import wikipediaapi

-How To Get Single Page
+How To Get a Single Page
 ~~~~~~~~~~~~~~~~~~~~~~

-Getting single page is straightforward.
-You have to initialize ``Wikipedia`` object and ask for page by its name.
+Getting a single page is straightforward.
+You have to initialize ``Wikipedia`` object and ask for the page by its name.
 To initialize it, you have to provide:

 * `user_agent` to identify your project.
 Please follow the recommended `format`_.
 * `language` to specify language mutation.
-It has to be one of `supported languages`_.
+It has to be one of the `supported languages`_.

 .. _format: https://meta.wikimedia.org/wiki/User-Agent_policy
 .. _supported languages: http://meta.wikimedia.org/wiki/List_of_Wikipedias